ollie-ztz/Continue_Tuning/README.md

-# Leveraging AI Predicted and Expert Revised Annotations in Interactive Segmentation: Continual Tuning or Full Training?
+# [ISBI 2024]Leveraging AI Predicted and Expert Revised Annotations in Interactive Segmentation: Continual Tuning or Full Training?

 ### Our proposed architecture.